niXman/named-args/README.md

-# tiny-args
+# Tiny-args
-one more tiny implementation of the concept of named function arguments for C++11
+One more tiny implementation of the concept of named function arguments for C++11

-# example
+# Example
 ```cpp
 // declaration of args-group with it's members
 struct {